 On November 5, 2012 The Abundance Foundation of Chatham County NC held a Pecha Kucha night at the Top of the Hill Back Bar in Chapel Hill.
 As Paul Finkel, an early and invaluable member of the Slow Money NC community, was leaving after a ﬁne evening, he spoke with Mary DeMare who was working the door.
 She had been the first General Manager of Chatham Marketplace, our wonderful local grocery co-op; and was then working for the Abundance Foundation and at a retail store in Pittsboro.
 She and her partner Dan Shields have started Fatty Owl Farm and were raising rabbits.
 Mary explained to Paul that with their low-wage jobs it would take them at least 3 years to save the $8,000 they needed to expand their operation.

 He was stunned.
 Here was so much talent, and while there are always obstacles to pursuing one’s dream, the most daunting for Mary and Dan was a relatively small amount of start-up capital.
 And here was so much “human capital” as economists would say, that was locked into a “sub-optimal” use.
-And “human capital” – people like Mary and Dan who have the skills, passion, intellect, and initiative to add more value to our economy and community are not easy to find.
-Add to that a compelling and business-worthy vision – to bring more rabbit meat to an eager and ready customer base – professional chefs and home cooks, and their business model just made sense.
+And “human capital”– people like Mary and Dan who have the skills, passion, intellect, and initiative to add more value to our economy and community–is not easy to find.
+Add to that a compelling and business-worthy vision– to bring more rabbit meat to an eager and ready customer base of professional chefs and home cooks–and their business model just made sense.
 All they needed was an angel investor to provide the ﬁnancial capital to jump-start their expansion.
 Paul decided he would like to be that investor.
 So he went home, ran the numbers, and proposed a new, untried, but inventive financing structure.

 It wasn’t long before Paul found, yet another talented farm team that had a grand scheme but inadequate capitalization.
 12 X 12 Slow Money NC loan #2 went to Jason and Haruka Oatis of Edible Earthscapes farm for a walk behind tiller.